tickBit/Amiga-Battleship/README.md

 In this version (1.5.0) ObtainBestPenA() is used to get PenA colors.
 The function looks from the system best fit for given RGB codes, so now hopefully the colors are quite a like in different Amiga systems.

+For some reason, in all the different Amiga systems I've tested the game, the colors are OK, if not started from icon.

 ## There's a light version, too